Rimrock Lake

 Upstream from the lake, the Tieton River is impounded by Clear Creek Dam, another element of the Yakima Project.
 About 8 mi downstream from Rimrock Lake the Tieton River is tapped by the Tieton Diversion Dam, supplying water to the Tieton Main Canal.
 The canal supplies irrigation water to the Tieton Division of the Yakima Project, with excess and agricultural runoff draining into Ahtanum Creek, west of Yakima.

 Near the lakes are the communities of Rimrock and Silver Beach.
+The lake flooded the site of a Yakama village named Miya’wax and portions of the Yakama-Cowlitz Trail which connected the Yakama people east of the Cascade Range to the Cowlitz people west of the mountains.